haddadzineddine/TypeScript-Fundamentals-in-One-Place/README.md

 - Destructuring
 - ...

-## 2- Build-in Types :
+## 2- Built-in Types :

-as we know `JavaScript` has build-in types like :
+as we know `JavaScript` has built-in types like :

 - number
 - string